President of Adib Group Inc

 Commissioner Smith’s top economic development priorities are to strengthen the state’s efforts to nurture and drive innovation; effectively promote and market the state’s many business advantages within Connecticut and beyond its borders; and place a renewed emphasis on all aspects of customer service in order to make the state more business-friendly and attractive for investment.

-In addition to serving on the Board of the University of Connecticut School of Engineering, he is a member of the University of Hartford Board of Visitors for the College of Engineering, Technology and Architecture.
+In addition to serving on the Board of the University of Connecticut School of Engineering, he is a member of the CT Science Center Board of Trustees.

 Mr. Triompo holds a B. S. in electrical engineering and computer science from the University of Connecticut.
 He completed the Massachusetts Institute of Technology’s Sloan Fellows Program, receiving a master’s degree in business management.

-Born in Hartford, Connecticut, Mr. Vergnano received his bachelor of science degree in chemical engineering from the University of Connecticut and master’s degree in business administration from Virginia Commonwealth University.
-Mark is a member of the University of Connecticut School of Engineering Academy of Distinguished Engineers and Hall of Fame and is on the board of directors for the US National Safety Council and the American Chemistry Council.
-He is also on the Executive Committee of the Society of Chemical Industry, the Advisory Board for the University of Connecticut School of Engineering, and is a member of the board of directors for Johnson Controls International plc.
+Born in Hartford, Connecticut, Vergnano received his BS degree in chemical engineering from the University of Connecticut and an MBA degree from Virginia Commonwealth University.
+He is a member of the University of Connecticut School of Engineering Academy of Distinguished Engineers and Hall of Fame.